Calladrus2001/Realtime-Chat-App-React/README.md

 ### Some Key Design decisions:
 - `Contacts` table has an attribute `contact_id` which is the uuid of the user who is being added as a contact.
 Initially, it will be NULL since we cannot verify if user exists as we cannot access `auth.users` schema from client-SDK.
 However while fetching contacts for __channel creation__ we will only display those whose `contact_id` is not NULL.
 Whenever a new user is created, we update the contacts table to find users who have the former's info listed and update the `contact_id` from NULL to the actual value.
 This is not an __IDEAL__ situation.
 The correct approach would be to verify the same server-side, but that is for future development.
 Another way can be to make a separate `public.users` table but that negates all benefits of Supabase managing the Auth by itself so we won't do that.
 To handle the case where the contact already exists, we can update `contact_id` when that user logs in.

+- Previously, for new messages, we would send a write request to the DB.
+Simultaneouly, we were also listening for changes to the DB.
+Whenever a new message arrived, we would render it.
+This meant that even for own messages we would wait for changes to the DB.
+This was not noticeable when it was just messages but __EXTREMELY__ noticable when media was involved as well as:
+  - We would upload media
+  - We would send message write request
+  - We would listen for this new change
+  - We would re-download the image we already had locally to display it.
+This was not an effective use of time and bandwidth so we switched to optimistic rendering of new messages.
+However, we need to account for disruptions and failures which would be addressed in future updates.

+- Ignore the use of `we` instead of `i` in this documentation, even though its a one-man project, I am used to writing `we` as i usually work together with other devs.

 ### Features:
 - Realtime Chat messaging (duh!)
 - Route protection
 - Media Sharing
+- Optimistic Rendering
 - Message Reply, Forwarding, etc